nayid-DFS/report-pdf-generator/readme.md

-# Lebanon Operational Environment - PDF Generator
+# GANNET SitHub PDF Generator

-This tool automatically converts the Weekly Export JSON data into professionally formatted PDF reports.
+This tool automatically converts JSON data into professionally formatted PDF reports for situational awareness and operational environments.
 It uses HTML/CSS for styling and Puppeteer for PDF generation.

 ## Features

-- **JSON Parsing**: Automatically reads and parses the Weekly_export.json file
+- **JSON Parsing**: Automatically reads and parses exported JSON data
 - **HTML Templates**: Uses Handlebars templates for consistent formatting
 - **Markdown Support**: Properly renders Markdown content within the JSON
 - **Table of Contents**: Automatically generates a clickable table of contents